furiosa-ai/furiosa-sdk/docs/en/source/npu/intro.rst

 FuriosaAI NPU
 **********************************

-The FuriosaAI NPU is dedicated to DNN inference tasks.
-Warboy employs a domain-specific design and a custom compiler specialized for inference processing of deep neural network models.
-Even on relatively small batch sizes, FuriosaAI NPU achieves a small latency of inference tasks by high utilization of HW resources.
-With retaining DNN models on the on-chip SRAM, memory I/O bottleneck can be removed and high energy efficiency can be achieved.
-Especially Depthwise/Group Convolution can be remarkably accelerated on FuriosaAI NPU, which enables high accuracy and computational efficiency of state-of-the-art CNN models.
-The first generation FuriosaAI NPU, Warboy accelerates vision intelligence including super resolution, optical character recognition, traffic management, intelligent video analytics, industrial safety, metaverse, and autonomous driving.
+FuriosaAI NPU is a chip with an architecture optimized for deep learning inference.
+It demonstrates high deep learning inference performance while remaining cost-efficient.
+FuriosaAI NPU is optimized for inferences with low batch sizes; for inference requests with low batch sizes, all of the chip's resources are maximally utilized to achieve low latency.

+The large on-chip memory is also able to retain most major CNN models, thereby eliminating memory bottlenecks, and achieving high energy efficiency.

+FuriosaAI NPU supports key CNN models used in various vision tasks, including Image Classification, Object Detection, OCR, and Super Resolution.
+In particular, the chip demonstrates superior performance in computations such as depthwise/group convolution, that drive high accuracy and computational efficiency in state-of-the-art CNN models.

 .. _IntroToWarboy: